 Ancient Greek amphitheater in Parco Archeologico della Neapolis near Syracuse, Sicily

-While walking through the park, you can also catch a glimpse of the stone quarries that were used to get the building materials for many structures that you’ll see in Syracuse.
+While walking through the park, you can also catch a glimpse of the stone quarries used to get the building materials for many structures you’ll see in Syracuse.
 You’ll also be able to venture into underground art galleries and catch sight of some unique pieces that you won’t find anywhere else.

 Visit the Medieval Village of Erice